 A downloadable map showing the routes in and facility locations is available here.

 There is a separate entrance available for disabled visitors to reduce the queuing time.
 At this entrance disabled visitors and PA’s will be issued with a wristband allowing access to the disability accessible viewing areas.
-Please complete the bookable access facilities form to apply or if you booked with us last year and your requirements remain the same just contact us and let us know.
+Please complete the bookable access facilities form (see link under Personal Assistant/Carer Tickets) to apply or if you booked with us last year and your requirements remain the same just contact us and let us know.
 This entrance will also be open 15 minutes prior to the official festival opening time on each day to allow crowd free access to the arena.

 Portable disability accessible toilet units will be available at the following locations and will be clearly marked: